 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 Imagine you’re selling your house for sale by the owner.
 You’ve been in contact with a real estate professional representing potential buyers.
-Therefore a broker may send you a real estate One Time Showing Agreement form.
-But you’re not a real estate broker or a lawyer.
-So seeing a document like this is daunting.
-To help you with that, we’ve included everything you need about a “One Time Showing Agreement.”
+Therefore, a broker may send you a real estate One-Time Showing Agreement form.
+But you’re not a real estate broker or a lawyer, so seeing a document like this is daunting.
+To help you with that, we’ve included everything you need about a “One-Time Showing Agreement.”

 A One-Time Showing Agreement form protects the buyer’s broker by ensuring a contractual agreement that the seller will pay them their commission if one of their clients purchases the home.

-Brokers use “One Time Showing Agreements” when the property is off the Multiple Listing Service (MLS) and the homeowner is selling the home.
+Brokers use “One Time Showing Agreements” when the property in question is off the Multiple Listing Service (MLS) and the homeowner is selling the home.
 This is because homes and properties listed in the MLS provide brokers representing homebuyers with their commission differently.
 As mentioned above, the Agreement ensures that the buyer’s broker will receive a commission on the sale.

 This is because the contractual co-commission of homes listed in the MLS does not protect them.

 We are not going into too much detail on the MLS or its workings.
-The MLS does not require any separate commission for homes listed due to the contractual agreements within the MLS itself.
-And because of that, brokers do not use “One Time Showing Agreements” for those properties.
+The MLS does not need a separate commission for homes listed.

 But then, good luck getting any brokers to show your house to potential buyers, as buyers rarely agree to pay their own broker’s commission.

-So if a seller decides to list their home for sale by owner, no contractual co-broker agreement ensures both brokers will receive their commission.
+So, if a seller decides to list their home for sale by owner, no contractual co-broker agreement ensures both brokers will receive their commission.
 This is why people use One-Time Showing Agreements, and the seller signs the document in the Agreement to pay the buyer’s broker’s commission.

 The seller must pay the broker’s commission with a One-Time Showing Agreement!